Voter Registration

 View and Update Your Voter Registration

 Visit www.GoVoteColorado.gov to update your registration online.
 You will need a Colorado Driver’s License or ID Card.
-If you are under 18 years old, or have designated your voter record as confidential, you cannot update online.
+If you are under 18 years old or a confidential voter, you cannot update online.

 Use the paper Colorado Voter Registration Form if you cannot update your registration online.
 Then return it to our office (see contact information above).